LukeClancy/turbo_bootstrap_issue/README.md

 2. yarn: bootstrap 5.1.3
 3. gemfile: bootstrap 5.1.3
 4. turbo-rails 1.1.1
-5. rails 7 (is an issue on rails 6 aswell)
+5. rails 7 (is an issue on rails 6 as well)